TritonDataCenter/sdc-docker/docs/divergence.md

 preferable to create a container with a volume and --volumes-from that container if you need the data stored independently of the container.

+### Support for SmartOS containers

+Unlike Docker Inc's docker, sdc-docker supports running containers that are SmartOS-native.
+Currently this functionality is limited but it is a divergence from docker.
+If you specify a UUID of an image that has been imported into the local imgapi and has the os set to 'smartos', the container will be started with a joyent-minimal brand instead of lx and will use that image.

 ## Current Differences as Experienced by cmdline Clients

 Currently error messages returned by 'docker' when talking to sdc-docker will